-In reality, engineers built infrastructure, transformed the economy and over the years helped Singapore address many national needs.
+In reality, engineers built infrastructure, transformed the economy, and helped Singapore address many national needs.
 However, attracting talent has also been more challenging for the sector.
-With the Smart Nation initiative in full swing, every year, Singapore will need 1,000 new engineers only for public infrastructure projects.
+With the Smart Nation initiative in full swing, Singapore will need 1,000 new engineers only for public infrastructure projects every year.
 Interested in but not sure where to begin?
-Here are six engineering streams that you should consider before joining the an engineering school to equip you with the right perspective.
+Here are six engineering streams that you should consider before joining the to equip you with the right perspective.

 1. Robotics and automation

 Work processes will be automated as Singapore moves to a “smart” nation.
-It is expected that robotics and automation will not only resolve labour shortages and improve efficiency but will also create better working environments.
+It is expected that robotics and automation will resolve labor shortages, improve efficiency, and create better working environments.

 One example of this will be the new Terminal 4 at Changi Airport, which relies heavily on automated systems.
-With virtually no human contact, passengers can go through check-in, immigration clearance and to the boarding doors.
+With virtually no human contact, passengers can go through check-in, immigration clearance, and boarding doors.
 This strategy would set human beings free, so they can focus on doing more productive work.
 This also improves engineers’ career opportunities, as their work would rely increasingly on programming computers to complete increasingly complex processes.
-If you are enthusiastic about being part of this, you should consider pursuing an electrical and electronics degree.
+If you are enthusiastic about being part of this, you should consider pursuing an .

 2. Computer and software engineering

 Different Singapore government agencies have authorized public access to their data.
 This transparency allows tech engineers and startups to create their solutions with more government data.
 Bus Uncle, the ‘most Singaporean’ public transportation app, provides the bus arrival timings with a touch of Singlish and extracts data from DataMall (LTA) of the Land Transport Authority.
 Bus Uncle is just one example of the many innovative app solutions which improve Singaporeans’ lives in small but meaningful ways.